 Our feet and hands were frozen and the cold relentless.
 We decided to ski down.
 At very worst we could bivouac in the trees and perhaps make a fire on the snow.

 I skied one leg of about 200 yards and then turned and fell, losing a ski downhill.
-I chased after it madly and when I found it, I waited impatiently for Graham behind a snow bank only three hundred yards from our old snow caves.
-Graham always took pains to stay ahead of me.
+I chased after it madly and when I found it, I waited impatiently for Graeme behind a snow bank only three hundred yards from our old snow caves.
+Graeme always took pains to stay ahead of me.
 What was he doing?
 Was he in trouble?

 Leaving my skis, I ran up the bank and found him trying to stand up after a fall.
 His socks were down and his legs cut by ice.
 He could hardly talk.
 ‘Did you ski down here?' - came out slowly as if he were drunk.
 It was exposure - there was no doubt.
 I helped him down, carrying his skis to where I had left my own gear behind a snow bank.
 He seemed completely incapable of doing anything to help himself.